-Your full name, address, and date of birth of each spouse
+Your full name, address, and date of birth of each spouse;

-And which party has lived in Tennessee for the past six months
+Which party has lived in Tennessee for the past six months

 If your marriage is annulled, it gives you the legal right to say you were never married to your former spouse.
 Much like a divorce, the court will have to decide on child custody and support, property division, and alimony.